leesael/TART/README.md

 # TART

-This project a PyTorch implementation of  *Transition Matrix Representation of Trees with Transposed Convolutions*, published as a conference proceeding at SDM 2022.
+This project is a PyTorch implementation for *Transition Matrix Representation of Trees with Transposed Convolutions*, published as a conference proceeding at SDM 2022.
 The paper proposes TART (Transition Matrix Representation with Transposed Convolutions), a novel framework for generalizing tree models with a unifying view.

 ## Requirements

-The repository sis written by Python 3.7 with the packages listed in `requirements.txt`.
+The repository is written by Python 3.7 with the packages listed in `requirements.txt`.
 A GPU environment is strongly recommended for efficient training and inference of our model.
 You can type the following command to install the required packages: